Resources Legacy Fund

 Previous Leadership

-- Avi Garbow (Former President): Previously served as senior counselor to the administrator of the U.S. Environmental Protection Agency during the Biden Administration and as general counsel of the EPA under President Barack Obama.
+- Avi Garbow (Former President): Served as president from 2021 until stepping down in 2024.
+Previously served as senior counsellor to the administrator of the U.S. Environmental Protection Agency during the Biden Administration and as general counsel of the EPA under President Barack Obama.

-- Michael Mantell (Founding President): Launched RLF in 2000 with Jeanne Sedgwick.
+- Michael Mantell (Founding President): Launched RLF in 2000 with Jeanne Sedgwick and led the organisation until 2021.

 Application Process & Timeline